COVID-19 Vaccine Requirement FAQ

 - Most people do not experience side effects after vaccination.
 If you do experience side effects, they are usually mild and go away within a few hours or a few days.
 Common side effects include pain or swelling at the injection site, headache, chills, fatigue and fever.

-Guidance for visitors to campus will be announced later this summer.
+Guidance for visitors to campus will be announced at a later time.